 國立雲林科技大學教師請假代課處理要點---AI中翻英

-National Yunlin University of Science and Technology Guidelines for Handling Substitute Teaching During Teachers' Leave
+National Yunlin University of Science and Technology Guidelines for Handling Substitute Teaching During Faculty Members’ Leave

-Passed in the 6th Administrative Meeting of the 2007-2008 Academic Year on February 26, 2008
+Passed by the 6th Administrative Meeting of the 2007Academic Year on February 26, 2008

-Amended and passed in the 2nd Temporary Administrative Meeting of the 2016-2017 Academic Year on July 24, 2017
+Amended and passed by the 2nd Temporary Administrative Meeting of the 2016 Academic Year on July 24, 2017

-Amended and passed in the 6th Administrative Meeting of the 2022-2023 Academic Year on February 21, 2023
+Amended and passed by the 6th Administrative Meeting of the 2022 Academic Year on February 21, 2023

-Amended and passed in the 1st Administrative Meeting of the 2023-2024 Academic Year on September 12, 2023
+Amended and passed by the 1st Administrative Meeting of the 2023 Academic Year on September 12, 2023

-Article 1:.
-Full-time teachers at Yuntech should apply for leave in accordance with the "Teachers' Leave Regulations".
-The courses left behind during the leave period should be handled according to these guidelines.
+Article 1: Full-time faculty members at YunTech should apply for leave in accordance with the "Faculty Members’ Leave Regulations".
+The remaining courses during the leave period should be handled according to these guidelines.

-Article 2:.
-Teachers at Yuntech should fulfill their teaching obligations in accordance with the Teachers’ Act and the school contract.
-If they meet one of the following conditions, they may, with the school's consent, ask other teachers at Yuntech to substitute for them or have the school hire substitute teachers:
+Article 2: Faculty members at YunTech should fulfill their teaching obligations in accordance with the Teachers’ Act and the school contract.
+If they meet one of the following conditions, they may, with the school's consent, ask other faculty members at YunTech to substitute for them or have the school hire substitute teachers:

 (1) Those who take continuous marriage leave for 14 days.